thoughtspot/thoughtspot.github.io/_admin/ts-cloud/business-user-onboarding.md

 ## Repeating the onboarding process

 ***\[Optional\]*** Any user can repeat their onboarding experience at any time.
 Simply select **Profile** from the user icon on the top right corner of the page, and under **Preferences > New user onboarding**, click **Revisit Onboarding**.
 See [Revisit onboarding]({{ site.baseurl }}/end-user/introduction/about-user.html#onboarding).

-If you are a new user and you did not experience onboarding, please contact your administrator and request that they configure it for you and other new users.